apache/allura/Allura/docs/platform.rst

 what we needed.

 As I mentioned before we also needed a fast, flexible message bus and queuing system.
-RabbitMQ was(lightning) fast, (shockingly) flexible, but not supper easy to use.
-Fortunately we didn't have to roll our own wrapper here, as the python community already whipped up Carrot, and Celery, which made working with the RabbitMQ based AMQP bus a LOT easer.
+RabbitMQ was (lightning) fast, (shockingly) flexible, but not supper easy to use.
+Fortunately we didn't have to roll our own wrapper here, as the Python community already whipped up Carrot, and Celery, which made working with the RabbitMQ based AMQP bus a LOT easer.